Table of Contents:

 One of their essential inventions, the birch bark canoe, allowed them to deal with this challenging terrain.
-After the coming of the Europeans in the early 1600s, their millennia-old way of life was overturned by the opportunities and demands of the fur trade.
-By the 1840s the newcomers’ attention had turned from the fur trade to the harvesting the forests (spruce and pine) and eventually to the Shield’s mineral wealth (gold, copper, silver, nickel and, more recently, diamonds).
-The map (credit to Darren Baker) above shows the approximate location of the Anishinaabe and Anishinini peoples around the year 1800.
+After the arrival of the Europeans in the early 1600s, their millennia-old way of life was overturned by the opportunities and demands of the fur trade.
+By the 1840s, the newcomers’ attention had turned from the fur trade to harvesting the forests (spruce and pine) and eventually to the Shield’s mineral wealth (gold, copper, silver, nickel and, more recently, diamonds).
+The map (credit to Darren Baker) above shows the approximate location of the Anishinaabe and Anishinini peoples around 1800.

 It is this “canoe country” where my brother and I have done almost all our paddling over the past thirty years.
 A scene like the one below is the reward for negotiating the occasionally fast-moving rapids of its rivers or spending an afternoon paddling into a headwind on a long narrow lake.
 There are also other rewards – the solitude of a world off the grid, the sights and sounds of nature (a bear scampering off the portage trail or a loon calling out at dusk), and the occasional reminders that we are not the first to travel through this space that others still call their home and “native” land.

 The reminders come in many forms – ancient portage trails, a collection of four-meter spruce poles leaning upright in the woods, ready to be used again.
 And at least until now, on that rare occasion, seeing fading ochre-coloured pictographs on granite rock faces a couple of meters above the waterline.